 flush()not flushing buffer (thanks to Jonas Zeiger)

-I’m happy to report that the community around bson4jackson has never been so active and that the project has gained great popularity (see below).
+I’m happy to report that the community around bson4jackson is more active than ever and that the project has gained great popularity (see below).
 I’d like to thank all users and contributors!

 Jongo is a rather cool library that allows MongoDB to be queried in Java just like you would query it in the MongoDB shell.
 Jongo uses bson4jackson to serialize objects before they are sent to the database, and of course to deserialize queried documents.